Largescale Heavy Oil Processing Facility

 Vista attributes the success of this ongoing client relationship to several factors.

-By forming a lasting organizational commitment, we were able to establish dedicated teams who shared a long-term vision and took a collaborative approach to continually reduce engineering costs.
+By forming a lasting organizational commitment, we were able to establish dedicated multi-discipline engineering teams who shared a long-term vision and took a collaborative approach to continually reduce project costs.
 Using a templated design approach across phases, Vista focused on a continuous improvement model to optimize the use of modularization and reduce design hours without compromising engineering quality.

 Heavy Crude Oil Processing Equipment & Technology